 Drafting Note: The above description of benefits shall be stated clearly and concisely, and shall include a description of any deductible or copayment provisions applicable to the benefits described.
-Proper disclosure of benefits that vary according to accidental cause shall be made in accordance with Section 7A(13) of this regulation.
+Proper disclosure of benefits that vary according to accidental cause shall be made in accordance with Section 8A(13) of this regulation.

-L. Limited Benefit Health Coverage (Outline of Coverage)
+G. Limited Benefit Health Coverage (Outline of Coverage)

-An outline of coverage, in the form prescribed below, shall be issued in connection with policies or certificates which do not meet the minimum standards of Sections 7B, C, D, E, F, G, I and K of this regulation.
+An outline of coverage, in the form prescribed below, shall be issued in connection with policies or certificates which do not meet the minimum standards of Sections 8B, D and Gof this regulation.
 The items included in the outline of coverage must appear in the sequence prescribed:

 [COMPANY NAME]